Brad Goebel

-Bradley Arlen Goebel (born October 13, 1967) is a former professional American football player who played quarterback for five seasons for the Philadelphia Eagles, Cleveland Browns and Jacksonville Jaguars.
+Bradley Arlen Goebel (born October 13, 1967) is an American former professional football player who was a quarterback for five seasons in the National Football League (NFL) for the Philadelphia Eagles, Cleveland Browns and Jacksonville Jaguars.

 Goebel appeared in 6 NFL games, starting 2 games in 1991 as the QB for the Philadelphia Eagles and 1 appearance for the Cleveland Browns in 1992.
-Brad played 3 years for the Browns from 1992–1994.
+Brad played 3 years for the Browns from 1992 to 1994.
 He signed with the Jacksonville Jaguars in 1995.

-Goebel played college football for Baylor University from 1986–1990.
-He was a freshman consensus All-SWC QB in 1987 and held numerous passing records at Baylor.
+Goebel played college football for the Baylor Bears from 1986 to 1990.
+He was a freshman consensus All-SWC QB in 1987 and held numerous passing records at Baylor University.
 He was inducted into the Baylor Hall of Fame in 2021.

 Statistics

 Goebel's statistics are as follows: